Venki1402/SST27-LLD101/SOLID/ex03/README.md

 ```

 Tasks:

 - Identify the SOLID violation(s)
 - Refactor to comply with all SOLID principles
 - Keep behavior; add a tiny demo/test

+# Notes

+- I still think that we should not let the client know about ExpressShippingCostCalculator object creation;